 Oxidative stress causes fat deposition in the bloodstream, which causes artery inflammation and high blood pressure.
 Green tea extract contains antioxidants that can help lower inflammation and blood pressure.
 They can also help reduce blood fat levels by inhibiting fat absorption in cells.
 Since green tea catechins may help lower blood pressure and enhance blood fat levels, all of which are beneficial to heart health.

-Green tea extract antioxidants, particularly EGCG, have been demonstrated to protect brain cells from oxidative stress.
+Green tea extract antioxidants, particularly EGCG, protect brain cells from oxidative stress.
 This shield can help protect the brain against damage that can lead to mental decline and disorders like Parkinson’s, Alzheimer’s, and dementia.
-Heavy metals like iron and copper, both of which can harm brain cells, can be reduced by green tea extract.
-It has also been found to improve memory by strengthening the connections between different sections of the brain.
+Green tea extract can reduce harmful effects of Heavy metals like iron and copper.
+It also improves memory by strengthening the connections between different sections of the brain.

 Green tea extract is high in catechins and has moderate caffeine content.
 Green tea extract’s mild weight loss benefits appear to be due to this combination of components, which is interesting.
-Caffeine and catechins have both been demonstrated to aid weight loss by modulating hormones that promote thermogenesis.
-The process by which your body uses calories to digest food and produce heat is known as thermogenesis.
-Green tea has been demonstrated to aid this process by increasing the efficiency with which your body burns calories, resulting in weight loss.
+The process of using calories to digest food and produce heat is thermogenesis.
+Green tea aids this process by increasing the efficiency with which your body burns calories, resulting in weight loss.

 Those who are caffeine sensitive or have cardiovascular problems should think about this before taking green tea extract for weight loss.
-It’s always a good idea to see a healthcare professional before deciding whether or not green tea extract is suited for you.
 You can get in touch with us at www.zenonco.io to consult our healthcare professionals.

 Green tea extract’s catechins may also assist to lessen inflammation caused by liver illnesses including nonalcoholic fatty liver disease.
 It also lowers the level of oxidative stress.

 Cell death and regrowth characterise the upkeep of your body’s tissues and organs.
-Stem cells are specialised cells that make new cells to replace those that perish.
+Stem cells are special cells that make new cells to replace the old cells.
 This procedure keeps cells healthy and active.
-Cancer can develop if this balance is interrupted.
+Interrupting this balance can cause cancer.
 This is when your body begins to produce abnormal cells that do not die when they should.
 According to studies, green tea extract antioxidants, particularly EGCG, appear to have beneficial effects on the balance between cell creation and death.
-Since this extract has been shown to maintain cell health, it might help in the prevention of cancer.
-More studies are required to understand this in detail.
+This extract maintains cell health.
+Hence, it might help in the prevention of cancer.

-Green tea extract has been demonstrated to promote skin health when taken as a supplement or applied to the skin.
+Green tea extract promotes skin health when taken as a supplement or applied to the skin.
 Green tea extract, when applied to the skin, can help treat a range of skin issues, including dermatitis, rosacea, and warts, according to a major review.
-It has been demonstrated to aid with skin ageing and acne when taken as a supplement.
+It aids with skin ageing and acne when taken as a supplement.

 Green tea catechins, particularly EGCG, have been proven to improve insulin sensitivity and regulate blood sugar synthesis, both of which can help to lower blood sugar levels.
 Green tea extract has been demonstrated to improve insulin sensitivity and tolerance while also lowering haemoglobin A1C and blood sugar levels.